ggendro/armlearn/README.md

 ### Run tests and examples

-After installation, you will find in the the build folder the project executables.
+To better understand how the library works, some examples directly executable are provided.
+You will find in the the build folder the project executables.
 For most of them, `sudo` authorization is required to access serial ports:

 #### Run ID example